HomeChecklists › Dark Kitchens & Foodtech

 Without unit economics per dish, the chef cooks blind.
 68% of restaurants that close within 3 years never measured their unit contribution margin — they cooked well but didn't know how much they earned (or lost) on each order.
 With the Masterestaurant method, chefs who started with an average food cost of 38% brought it to 28-30% in 90 days, lifting gross margin per dish by 12 to 22 percentage points.
 The result: average tickets 18% higher and positive weekly cash flow from the first month of adjustment.

-In 2026, with margins compressed by ingredient inflation (oils +31%, proteins +19% vs 2023) and delivery platforms retaining between 18% and 30% of the ticket, understanding unit contribution margin stopped being 'corporate finance' and became basic survival.
-Diego F. Parra and the Masterestaurant team see it every week: operators with full restaurants who end the month in the red because they never broke down cost per unit sold.
+Margins are being squeezed from two directions in 2026: ingredient inflation (oils +31%, proteins +19% versus 2023) and delivery platforms keeping 18% to 30% of every ticket.
+Understanding unit contribution margin stopped being 'corporate finance' a while ago and became basic survival.
+Diego F. Parra and the Masterestaurant team confirm it every week — full dining rooms, red numbers at month's end, and the root cause is always the same: nobody ever broke down cost per unit sold.

 Does Your Dish Actually Make Money?
 Measure Contribution Margin Per Unit